KellenPretorius/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute - Grants the user execution rights to the file hello (off with it's head) 6-multiple_permissions - Grants user and owner execute permissions and others read permissions 7-everybody - Adds execute perms for all
+8-James_Bond - Gives the owner and group no perms and others all perms(I see what you did there)